 Do you primarily sleep on your side?
 Then narrow your search to the best mattresses for side sleepers for optimal pressure relief along your hips, shoulders and knees in this position.
-If you have allergies and want to lessen your toxic load and do your bit for the planet, direct your attention towards an organic mattress.
+If you struggle with overheating at night, you might want to invest in a specialist cooling mattress.

 To ensure you're buying a mattress well-suited to your build and body weight, you'll also want to take firmness into consideration.
 Here's a brief rundown of the criteria to keep in mind when browsing the mattress sales...

-- Sleepers above 230lbs should look for a firm mattress with sufficient support for the back, shoulders, and hips.
-(Anything softer will give too much, and you can end up sinking through the cushioning layers and ending up pressing on an uncomfortable lower level.
-Some hybrid and latex-based organic mattresses are specifically made with larger sleepers in mind – you'll find them in our guide to the best mattress for heavy people.
+Sleepers above 230lbs should look for a firm mattress with sufficient support for the back, shoulders, and hips.
+Anything softer will give too much, and you can end up sinking through the cushioning layers and ending up pressing on an uncomfortable lower level.
+Some hybrid and latex-based mattresses are specifically made with larger sleepers in mind – you'll find them in our guide to the best mattress for heavy people.

-2. Buy a mattress that comes on a trial period
+2. Buy a mattress that comes with a trial period

-Risk-free at-home mattress trials are now standard practice among leading sleep specialists.
-The average length of these trial periods is 100 nights, but many brands now offer 200 nights.
-Some companies, such as Nectar Sleep, WinkBed and Avocado Green, offer 365-night trials.
+Risk-free at-home mattress trials are now standard practice among leading sleep brands.
+The minimum length of these trial periods is 100 nights, but many brands now offer 200 nights.
+Some companies, such as Nectar, Saatva and WinkBeds, offer 365-night trials.
 This is ideal for knowing how a mattress performs across all seasons, especially during hot weather.

 What happens if you're not happy with your new mattress?
 If you choose to return it before the trial period ends, the brand will issue a full refund.
 In many cases, the company will haul away your mattress at no charge.
-However some brands, like Saatva and Tempur-Pedic, will charge a fee for this.
+However some brands will charge a fee for this, so do double-check.